Decoding HUTCHMED (China) Ltd (HCM)'s Performance Potential: A D

 Long-established in the Drug Manufacturers industry, HUTCHMED (China) Ltd (HCM, Financial) has enjoyed a stellar reputation.
-It has recently witnessed a surge of 7.6%, juxtaposed with a three-month change of 26.98%.
+It has recently witnessed a daily gain of 8.12%, juxtaposed with a three-month change of 14.56%.
 However, fresh insights from the GuruFocus Score Rating hint at potential headwinds.
 Notably, its diminished rankings in financial strength, growth, and valuation suggest that the company might not live up to its historical performance.
 Join us as we dive deep into these pivotal metrics to unravel the evolving narrative of HUTCHMED (China) Ltd.

 Understanding the GF Score